 7. Dublin Castle

-The Dublin Castle was originally developed as a medieval fortress by orders of King John of England in 1230 in defence against Norman invaders.
+The Dublin Castle was originally developed as a medieval fortress by orders of King John of England in 1230 in defense against Norman invaders.

-Today, the last remaining building from the original medieval structure is the Record Tower.
+Today, the Record Tower is the last remaining building from the original medieval structure.
 Other noteworthy areas in the castle include a Viking excavation area, a Medieval Tower, the State Apartments, the Chapel Royal (a church), and the gardens.

 Admission into the castle costs $10, and it’s open Monday to Sunday from 9.45 am – 5.45 pm.
 You can take a self-guided tour using the Dublin Castle app.
 Alternatively, there are plenty of tours following the sites and happenings behind this castle’s history.

 8. Ring of Kerry

 Situated in County Kerry and part of the Wild Atlantic Way, the Ring of Kerry has attracted visitors to its unspoilt scenery.